fjolnir/Tranquil/ReadMe.md

 Tranquil is a programming language built on top of LLVM & the Objective-C Runtime.

-It aims to provide a more expressive & easy to use way to write Mac (and soon, iOS) Apps.
+It aims to provide a more expressive & easy to use way to write Mac and iOS Apps.

 It's features include: